AHaydar/mocks-demo/README.md

     |----config
     |----mappings - Functions that glue our project to the marvel APIs
     |----index.ts - Entry point, runner of the graphql server
-    mockserver
-    |----config
+    ui
+    |----components - React components
+    |----index.js - Entry point to the application - Renders the App component, which is the container of the graphql ApolloProvider
+    e2e
+    |----Feature
+    |----Steps
+    |----support/mockserver
         |----endpoints - Functions that mock the marvel endpoints we're interacting with
         |----setupLocalMocks - The mock data creation happens in this folder for local data usage
         |----createMockExpectations.ts - Generic function that is called to create mocks, usually called from the endpoints folder; this function cleans the expectation if it  already exists, then creates a new one
-    ui
-    |----components - React components
-    |----index.js - Entry point to the application - Renders the App component, which is the container of the graphql ApolloProvider